 The Council undertakes long term borrowing, for periods in excess of one year, in order to finance capital expenditure.
-An assessment of the use borrowina to fund expenditure is made through the application of the CIPFA Prudential Code in the Council's annual Treasury Management Strategy.
+An assessment of the use of borrowing to fund capital expenditure is made through the application of the CIPFA Prudential Code in the Council's annual Treasury Management Strategy.
 This approach provides a framework for decision the level of highlighting makina capital expenditure, the impact on borrowing and investment levels and the overall controls in place to ensure activity remains affordable, prudent and sustainable.